russellf9/food-delivery/README.md

 - Firebase
 - PlayFramework

+Notes from a Ionic meetup: [Ionic UK April Meetup Review](http://developer.mobilecaddy.net/2015/04/ionic-uk-april-meetup-review/)

 2 Explain the pros and cons of operating the database solution you chose.

-I would have to do some further investigations regarding this issue, I've used Firebase before., but I'd ratehr use something more suitable to using a RESTful approach.
+I would have to do some further investigations regarding this issue, I've used Firebase before, which also has the advantage of providing an authentication service.

 # Ionic